vitessio/website/content/en/blog/2020-07-28-announcing-vitess-7.md

 title: 'Announcing Vitess 7'
 ---

-On behalf of the Vitess maintainers team, I am pleased to announce general availability of Vitess 7.
+On behalf of the Vitess maintainers team, I am pleased to announce the general availability of Vitess 7.

 ## Major Themes

 ### Improved SQL Support
 We continued to progress towards (almost) full MySQL compatibility.
-The highlights in Vitess 7 are replica transactions, savepoint support and ability to set system variables per session.
+The highlights in Vitess 7 are replica transactions, savepoint support, and ability to set system variables per session.
 We expect to continue down this path for Vitess 8.

 ### Stability